Are You Homeless?

 What should residents expect when they call the Bucks County Housing Link?

 Please know that you will most likely need to leave a message – please do!!
-Please leave a complete message including your name and contact information, including an email address if you have one.
+Leave a complete message with your name and contact information, including an email address if you have one.
 A Housing Link staff member will call back within 2-4 days depending on call volume and urgency of need.

 What are the hours of operation for the Bucks County Housing Link?

-The Housing Link Centralized Intake Call Center is staffed Monday, Wednesday, Thursday, & Friday, 8:30am – 7:30pm.
-Tuesday 8:30am – 4:30pm..
+The Housing Link Centralized Intake Call Center is staffed Monday, Wednesday, Thursday and Friday, from 8:30am – 7:30pm and Tuesday 8:30am – 4:30pm.
 Voicemail is available during non-business hours and will be returned.

 Help could be there for you!
 Don’t delay.
 Call the Bucks County Housing Link today!